justinlee0777/my-portfolio-api/README.md

 API for my portfolio site.

+08/28/2024: As of this date, the API is obsolete and migrated to NodeJS.
+However, the Random of the Day cron job is still in use.

 ## Random of the Day

 The purpose of the project is to generate a random thing to amuse people during the work week.
 Currently it supports a random poem, fact, and painting.